acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-simple-addon.md

 directory in your shell and run `cfx xpi`.
 You should see a message:

 <pre>
-  Exporting extension to translator.xpi.
+  Exporting extension to wikipanel.xpi.
 </pre>

-The `translator.xpi` file can be found in the directory in which you ran the command.
+The `wikipanel.xpi` file can be found in the directory in which you ran the command.

 ## Installing the Package ##